(Jacob wrestles the Angel Samael as referenced in the Zohar)

 We give this caution so that the student knows what to expect.
 It is best for the curious, the profane and the profaners of the temple to withdraw.
 This science is not for the curious. ―Samael Aun Weor, The Perfect Matrimony

-The mission of Samael was to teach openly the dangerous truth that can regenerate or poison the soul: sexual magic is the key to the highest levels of spiritual awakening and power.
+Samael’s mission was to openly teach the dangerous truth that can regenerate or poison the soul: sexual magic is the key to the highest levels of spiritual awakening and power.
 He was not being duplicitous with his criticisms of orgasm, adultery, masturbation, homosexuality, etc. He was being so explicit with the truth that most of us contemporary people would merely laugh with disbelief, especially in the United States where we are most materialistic.

 Isn't Chastity Just an Outdated Remnant of Puritanical Religions?